Having received a couple of emails asking me what a squeeze page is, I thought that I should write about it.

 Examples of typical call-to-actions include: “Download here”, “Get instant access now”, “Subscribe for free now”, and more.

 Why bother having a call-to-action?
-Most browsers are busy and get distracted easily – so you want to make clear what you want them to do.
+Most browsers are busy and get distracted easily – so you want to make it clear what you want them to do.

 Oh, and have only ONE call-to-action.
 Make it consistent and don’t confuse your audience.